Danai Gurira: Marvel Cinematic Universe

+Gurira reprised the role of Okoye in the movies Avengers: Infinity War (2018), Avengers: Endgame (2019) and in the sequel Black Panther: Wakanda Forever (2022).
+She was set to star in a spinoff series on Disney+, but plans for the show were ultimately scrapped.

-Activism
+Activism and philanthropy

+Danai is an advocate for women, the end of poverty, and for HIV/AIDS awareness.

 In 2008, Gurira appeared at the Global Green Sustainable Design Awards to read a letter written by a New Orleans native displaced by Hurricane Katrina.

 In 2011, Gurira co-founded Almasi Arts, an organization dedicated to continuing arts education in Zimbabwe.
 Gurira currently serves as the Executive Artistic Director.

 In 2015, Gurira signed an open letter begun by the ONE Campaign.
 The letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively.
 The following year, Gurira founded the non-profit organization Love Our Girls, which aims to highlight the issues and challenges that specifically affect women throughout the world.
 In 2016, Gurira partnered with Johnson & Johnson in the fight against HIV/AIDS.

 On December 2, 2018, Gurira was announced as a UN Women Goodwill Ambassador by UN Women Executive Director Phumzile Mlambo-Ngcuka at the Global Citizen Festival in Johannesburg, South Africa.
 As a UN Women Goodwill Ambassador, Gurira dedicates her support to putting a spotlight on gender equality and women's rights, as well as bringing unheard women's voices front and center.

+Danai has been a Global Citizen ambassador since 2016, partnering with the organization on several campaigns and Global Citizen Festivals, including hosting the event in Ghana in 2022.

 Personal life

-Gurira is a Christian and lives in Los Angeles, though she regularly spends time in New York City.
-She speaks four languages: French, Shona, basic Xhosa, and English and stays physically fit through Pilates and cross training.
+Gurira is a Christian and lives in Los Angeles, though she regularly spends time in New York City and owns an apartment there.